ldynia/workshop-containerized/readme.md

 f3ddc0056c60        ldynia/conteneraized-workshop:2.0   "bash /app/scripts..."
 3 seconds ago       Up 2 seconds                            container2.0
 ```

-Now you can see that `container2.0` is up and running where, container `container1.0` was exited straight after execution.
+You can see that `container2.0` is up and running where, container `container1.0` was exited straight after execution.

 ## Docker Container - Part II

 There are some advantages of keeping containers up and running.
-One of it's that containers persist data -*removing container == deleting data*.
+One of it's that containers persist data -*removing container equals to deleting data*.
 Another is, that you can interact with container as if you were interacting with an image.

-Remember taht a container is running instance of the image.
+Remember that a container is running instance of the image.
 As my collage said in Object Oriented way *"if an image is a class then a container is an object"*

 We used `docekr run` to interact with an image.
 To interact with a container we use `docker exec`